EdinGuso/ecowcdb/README.md

 ```

 #### Results
-In this section, we present the numerical results obtained from our experimentation to evaluate the performance of Algorithm C, another variant of our heuristic algorithm for selecting cuts in the PLP algorithm.
-Algorithm C incorporates a maximum depth parameter and, after reaching the maximum depth, outputs a single small tree without adding additional edges.
-While Algorithm C typically performs worse than Algorithm B and exhibits a less favorable delay-runtime trade-off, it remains a valuable algorithm for large networks where the depth of the flow of interest is considerably smaller than the depth of the network itself.
-The runtime benefits achieved by Algorithm C will be examined in greater detail in the [Results and Discussion](#results-and-discussion) section.
+In this section, we present the numerical results obtained from our experimentation to evaluate the performance of MCTr, another variant of our heuristic algorithm for selecting cuts in the PLP algorithm.
+MCTr incorporates a maximum depth parameter and, after reaching the maximum depth, outputs a single small tree without adding additional edges.
+While MCTr typically performs worse than MCFr and exhibits a less favorable delay-runtime trade-off, it remains a valuable algorithm for large networks where the depth of the flow of interest is considerably smaller than the depth of the network itself.
+The runtime benefits achieved by MCTr will be examined in greater detail in the [Results and Discussion](#results-and-discussion) section.
 Our experiments were conducted on a range of generic network topologies, which are shown in the [Network Topologies](#network-topologies) section.
-These topologies represent various network configurations, allowing us to assess the effectiveness and applicability of Algorithm C in different scenarios.
+These topologies represent various network configurations, allowing us to assess the effectiveness and applicability of MCTr in different scenarios.

 For each network topology, we used the following parameters:
 ```